austintorres/clique-server/README.md

 ### Unsolved Problems

+- Would like to eventually add more models.
-- Would like to eventually create a functional message board for teams.
+- Would like to eventually add Stripe to my API for store use.

 ## Images